Error estimates for full discretization by an almost mass conservation technique for Cahn--Hilliard systems with dynamic boundary conditions: Numerical experiments

 \subsection{Evolution of an elliptically shaped droplet with respect to $K$ and $L$}

-We consider the bulk--surface Cahn--Hilliard system with dynamic boundary conditions \eqref{eq:CHreact} on the domain $\Om=(0,1)^2 \subset \R^2$, and investigate as in \cite[Section~6]{KnopfLamLiuMetzger2021} the behavior of the solution $u$ for different transmission rates $K \in [0,\infty)$ and reaction rates $L \in (0,\infty]$ for an elliptically shaped droplet.
-We set the parameters in the equation to $\epsilon=\delta=0.02$ and $\beta=\alpha=m_\Om=m_\Ga=\kappa=1$, and define the non-linear potentials as the double well potentials
+We consider the bulk--surface Cahn--Hilliard system with dynamic boundary conditions \eqref{eq:CHreact}, and investigate the behavior of the solution $u$ for different transmission rates $K \in [0,\infty)$ and reaction rates $L \in (0,\infty]$ for an elliptically shaped droplet.
+In order to compare to the experiments conducted in \cite[Section~6]{KnopfLamLiuMetzger2021} on the unit square $(0,1)^2$, yet still satisfying the assumptions of our theoretical results, we choose the domain $\Om_\omega$ as a approximate rounded square with a $C^\infty$-boundary.
+The rounded square $\Om_\omega$ is given by the level set function

+where $\omega=0.015$ in our examples, which leads to a maximal distance of approximately $\omega \log(2)$ for the two boundaries, cf. Figure~\ref{fig:RoundSquare}.